 Figures 10 and 11 show the development of the composite monsoon depression before and during interaction with a dry intrusion.
 The times shown in each panel indicate the number of hours before or after the MD was first identified to encounter a dry intrusion.
-In other words, t = 0is the first time the criteria in Section 2c were satisfied.
-Only pre-identified MDs were included in the composite at each time lead/lag.
-Because MDs have different life spans, not all members of the composite at t = 0 hours were included at earlier and later lead/lags.
+In other words, t = 0 is the first time the criteria in section 2c were satisfied.
+Only preidentified MDs were included in the composite at each time lead/lag.
+Because MDs have different life spans, not all members of the composite at t = 0 h were included at earlier and later lead/lags.